PaulJablonski/Resume-Projects/FPGA Soccer Heads/README.md

 This project recreated the classic flash game of Soccer Heads using SystemVerilog and C onto a Microblaze FGPA board.
 This game involves two player modules, one controlled by the user and one by an AI program.
 The two player modules play off in a three minute round of 2D soccer, which ends when the real-time timer is over or when one player scored nine goals.
 Recreating this game required implementing:

-* Analog VGA signal conversion to digital HDMI for display device connection.
+* VGA controller for Mode X graphics and conversion from analog to HDMI.
 * SPI protocols for connecting peripheral devices such as the keyboard used to control the player modules.
 * A physics system for gravity and acceleration, used for both players and the ball.
-* Menus with a finite state machine that also controlled the overall match states.
+* Menus with a finite state machine module that also controlled the overall match states.
-* Scorekeeping through collisions that also displayed on the FPGA hex display.
+* Scorekeeping through collisions that displayed on both the FPGA hex display and HDMI display.
-* Sophisticated sprite drawing and animation creation for Mode X graphics.
+* Sophisticated sprite drawing and animation creation.
 * AI module capable of player-like movement.

 **Included Files:**